liam-j-russell/liam-j-russell/README.md

 - 👋 Hi, I’m @liam-j-russell
 - 👀 I’m interested in machine learning techniques for biological image analysis!
-- 🌱 I’m currently learning Matlab + refining my skils in Python
+- 🌱 I’m currently refining my skils in Matlab and Python
 - 📫 How to reach me --> liam.russell@du.edu

 <!---